amey-323/Food-Ordering-Website/README.md

 4. Cloudinary is used for storing the images.
 Eg: When image is uploaded by a user as a profile picture or storing food product images etc.
 5. For authentication, we have made use of jwt tokens which expire after a certain time.
 6. We have used stripe api for payment .
+7. We have used send grid api for sending mail to the user.

 ### Features:
 #### Registered User: